Beretta M9: History

 In the 1970s, every branch of the U.S. Armed Forces (except the U.S. Air Force) carried the .45 ACP M1911 pistol.
 The USAF opted to use .38 Special revolvers, which were also carried by some criminal investigation/military police organizations, USAF strategic missile (ICBM) officer crews, and military flight crew members across all the services when serving in combat zones, or when engaged in nuclear weapons duties.

 The Department of Defense then decided to synchronize the weapons of all five branches of the U.S. armed forces.
 The service members from the ground combat branches found this arrangement highly contentious.
 However, they recognized that the decision was made for the purpose of eliminating the need to buy replacements for worn-out M1911 frames, and to establish a common NATO pistol round to simplify logistics (in the circumstance of war against the Soviet Union in Europe).
-In 1979, the Joint Service Small Arms Program began searching for a replacement for the venerable M1911, and the 9×19mm Parabellum round was selected for compliance with the NATO Standardization Agreement (STANAG).
+In 1979, the Joint Service Small Arms Program began searching for a replacement for the venerable M1911, and the 9×19mm Parabellum round was selected for compliance with a NATO Standardization agreement (STANAG).
 In 1980, the Beretta 92S-1 design was chosen over entries from Colt, Smith & Wesson, Walther, the Star M28, and various Fabrique Nationale and Heckler & Koch models.

 The result, however, was challenged by the US Army, and new tests were done by the Army.
 In 1984, the trials started again with updated entries from Smith & Wesson, Beretta, SIG Sauer, Heckler & Koch, Walther, Steyr, and Fabrique Nationale.
 Beretta won this competition, but there was a new trial, the XM10 competition, in 1988.
 This resulted in two different trials that were more limited, but resulted in the Beretta being chosen—albeit with an updated design.

 Starting in 1979 while the pistol selection processes were concurrently underway, the Bianchi International holster company began its development of a multi-functional military holster to be ready for the issuance of a new pistol.
 The resulting holster was designed by John Bianchi and Richard Nicholas, and designated as the M12.
 The M12 has served the U.S. Armed Forces well for decades, and was adopted simultaneously with the adoption of the Beretta 92FS in 1985.

 The Beretta 92FS performed successfully in a number of survivability trials, which included: exposure to temperature ranges between -40 and 140 F; salt water corrosion tests; repeated drops onto concrete; and being buried in sand, mud, and snow.
 Additionally, the 92FS proved an MRBF (mean rounds before failure) of 35,000 rounds—the number often touted as the equivalent to five or six times the pistol's service life.
 While this is normally true in European militaries, armed forces of the United States normally subject sidearms to much more extensive use.
 The Iraq War, which featured frequent urban and room-to-room combat, has required American soldiers to rely more heavily on their pistols.